trishume/trishume.github.com/_posts/2013-03-29-contributing-to-eclipse.md

 gathered about contributing to Eclipse projects.

 **Edit:** To clarify, I am not ranting about how bad my job was.
 I thoroughly enjoyed my time at The Eclipse Foundation.
+I also enjoy using Eclipse as an IDE.
+Yes it is slow and RAM-intensive but it's amazing auto complete and content assist make it invaluable for Java programming.
+I use VIM for every other language.

 ## One Does Not Simply Compile Eclipse